2018ik/2018ik.github.io/_wiki/second_coming.markdown

 ### Hidden coming

 Christ first comes in a hidden way, *parousia*.
 All the  overcoming believers still alive on earth during the second coming will be raptured to the air prior to the three and a half year great tribulation as the firstfruits to God and to the Lamb (Rev. 3:10; 14:1,14-6).
 However, the highest incentive for us to be the firstfruits is to satisfy God, not to escape tribulation.
 Then eventually, all the graves will open, and all will resurrect.

+### Great Tribulation

+In the last three and a half years, Christ and the bridal army will be descending from the heavens in a hidden way.